takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 Dism.exe /online /Cleanup-Image /StartComponentCleanup /ResetBase
 ```

-Other advanced methods to free up space on Windows (use with caution):
+Other advanced methods to free up space on Windows:
 *   **Disable Hibernation:** If you don't use hibernation, disabling it can free up significant space (equal to your RAM size).
 Run in **administrator PowerShell or Command Prompt**:
     ```
 powercfg.exe /hibernate off